Tasnima123/DevOps-Course-Starter/README.md

 ## Continuous Deployment

-This app is deployed on Heroku and Azure.
+This app is deployed on Azure.
-You can then visit this link [here](https://devops-project-app.herokuapp.com/) in your web browser to view the app on Heroku, and this link [here](https://devops-project.azurewebsites.net/) through Azure.
+You can then visit this link [here](https://devops-todo-app.azurewebsites.net) in your web browser to view the app on Azure.

 The Travis CI:
 * automatically builds and deploys the main branch